Chronum94/PyNCband/README.md

 # PyNCband
+!!
+This tutorial is outdated.
+The code still works, absolutely.
+But I'm working on an improved version 2, with multiprocessing and general performance enhancements. !!

 PyNCband (pronounced pink-band) is a software suite in its _very_ early stages of development to predict the bandgaps and photoluminescence energies of core-shell (for now) quantum dots.